FestuMiles/4631-Lab2/mission.md

-Mission Statement: We strive for innovation in technology. - Roy Mtonga
+Mission Statement: We strive for innovation in software engineering. - Roy Mtonga